LeeXiuLong/SpacedFlash/README.md

 Setup:
-In order to run the app on your local machine clone the repo and then navigate to the 'SpacedFlash' directory
+In order to run the app on your local machine clone the repo and then navigate to the 'SpacedFlash' directory.
+You should also have both Ruby, Ruby on rails and Node installed

 Afterwards run the following commands in seperate terminals:

+1. bundle install
-1. "rails db:setup"
+2. "rails db:setup"
-2. "rails db:seed"
+3. "rails db:seed"
-3. "rails s"
+4. "rails s"
+5. "npm install"
-4. "npm start"
+6. "npm start"

 Before running the above steps feel free to add more seed information to the database!